I love podcasts.

 Podcasts are portable

 Whilst it’s possible to listen to podcasts on your computer, I personally prefer to take them on the move.
 I make a lot of 20-minute trips.
-Many podcasts fit into this timeframe and when you find one that’s regular you can subscribe so that the next episode is already available when you’re next free.
+Many podcasts fit into this time-frame and when you find one that’s regular you can subscribe so that the next episode is already available when you’re next free.
 I split my time on the go between listening to podcasts and listening to music.

 Either way, I download beforehand or even stream to my mobile.
 If I subscribe to a podcast then they’re already there I just open the app and choose one.

-They energise me
+Podcasts energise me

 The right podcasts aren’t dumbed down.
 Listening to Ideas energises me and can set me up for the day.
 I do mostly listen to podcasts in the marketing/business/entrepreneurial space and there are so many podcasts featuring people that have overcome obstacles and learnt things that can help me or inspire me, or even make me angry and disagree..

-They educate me
+Podcasts educate me

 I’m an audio guy for sure, so I don’t know about you but I tend to retain information that someone says to me.
 Do you ever find that someone has a great idea for a book, but for various reasons they feel compelled to make it overlong?
 Repeating and embellishing the same point?
 Sometimes a 10 minute audio overview can explain the ideas in as useful a way as reading the whole book.